 Teachers are responsible and accountable for the progress and development of all the pupils in their class.
 All pupils have access to high-quality teaching.
-Teaching is adapted for individual pupils.
+This will be differentiated for individual pupils.
 Lessons at Fox Wood are delivered imaginatively with a focus on multi-sensory teaching and learning strategies and reflect pupils' changing needs as they mature.